scrabbletank/farhome-rules/rulesdoc.md

 *1st level*

 - **Casting Time:** 7 AP
-- **Range:** 7
+- **Range:** 10
 - **Duration:** 1 minute
 - **Damage Type:** fire

 You summon a swarm of burning fireflies on a tile in range.
 The flies attach themselves to nearby creatures, igniting them.
 When a creature enters the swarm for the first time this round or begins their turn there they make a Stamina save against your spellcasting roll.
 On failure they take 1 wound of fire damage.
 Any invisible creatures hit by the fireflies lose their invisibility if it came from a spell, otherwise becoming visible for 1 minute.
-There are enough fireflies to burn 3 times, after which the swarm disappears.

-The fireflies cover 1 additional adjacent tile and the number of burns increase by 1 for every level cast above 1st.
+The fireflies cover 1 additional adjacent tile and you add a wound die for every level cast above 1st.

 #### Ghoulish Claws
 *1st level*

-- **Casting Time:** 6 AP
+- **Casting Time:** 4 AP
 - **Range:** Self
-- **Duration:** 1 minute
+- **Duration:** 10 minutes, concentration
 - **Damage Type:** poison

 Your hands elongate, becoming deadly poisonous claws.
 While under the effects of this spell you may make an attack against a creature, using your spellcasting roll instead of your attack roll.
-On hit they take 3 wound dice in poison damage, paralyzing the target on a critical until the end of their next turn.
-You may make an attack when casting this spell.
+On hit they take 3 wound dice in poison damage, gaining Poison 1 and Paralyze 1 for 1 minute on a critical.

-The duration increases by 1 minute for every level cast above 1st.
+The duration increases by 10 minutes and you add a critical success to your roll for every level cast above 1st.

 #### Hex
 *1st level*